 Students who are absent from their assigned class or class activity for reasons other than those listed as excused are truant.
 A student is also considered truant when a student is absent from school or absent from assigned classes without school permission after reporting to school.
-Acts of truancy may result in interventions; denial of academic credit or grade level or course retention (after 10 days); required appearance before board of education; and/or placement in alternative learning opportunities; and/or referral to the County Attorney.
+Students may not leave school without permission from the Principal or other designated individual.
+Leaving school grounds without prior approval will be considered truancy.
+If a student becomes ill, he/she should report to the school nurse or to the office so that prompt action can be taken.
+Acts of truancy may result in interventions; denial of academic credit or grade level or course retention (after 10 days); required appearance before the board of education; and/or placement in alternative learning opportunities; and/or referral to the County Attorney.

-First offense: 2 days in school suspension and contact parents; Second offense: 2 days out of school suspension, contact parents and loss of credit, and contact local authorities; Third offense: 5 days out of school suspension, contact parents and loss of credit, and contact local authorities; Fourth offense: 10 days out of school suspension and out of school expulsion.
+First offense: 1 day of in-school suspension and contact parents; Second offense: 2 days of in-school suspension, contact parents, and loss of credit for work; Third offense: 5 days of in-school suspension, contact parents, loss of credit, and contact local authorities.